KidPudel/Iggy-s-Vault/backend/database/indexes.md

-Index is a data structure in a database to process data faster, it works like a indexes at the back of the book, by maintaining  a sorted representation of the data in one or more columns to then easily process and find rows, without having to traverse through all rows.
+Index is a **data structure** in a database to process data faster, it works like a indexes at the back of the book, by maintaining  a sorted representation of the data in one or more columns to then easily process and find rows, without having to traverse through all rows.
+Basically points where the data is

 Index is a copy of selected column from a table.